lsst/mops_daymops/tests/experimentScripts/README.txt

 $ python $MOPS_HACKS/make15DayWindows.py

-Go get yourself a coffee, this will take ~20 min.
+Go get yourself a coffee, this will take ~20 min (if you're working with a lot of data).

 When you get your outfiles, they will be .dets files (sets of diaSources in the window) and .ids files, which are ASCII text,